rust-unofficial/too-many-lists/src/third.md

 Alright, we've mastered the art of mutable singly-linked stacks.

-Let's move from *single* ownership to *shared* ownership by writing a *persistent* immutable singly linked list.
+Let's move from *single* ownership to *shared* ownership by writing a *persistent* immutable singly-linked list.
 This will be exactly the list that functional programmers have come to know and love.
 You can get the head *or* the tail and put someone's head on someone else's tail... and... that's basically it.
 Immutability is a hell of a drug.